ds-x/SDAW/README.md

 ### dsx.movie
 - a custom module that display a movie in 3D space.

+### dsx.pointcloud
+- a custom module that can load .PLY pointcloud files

 ### dsx.partmodel
 - a custom module that takes the output of dsx.model and creates a cloud of particles from it.

 ### dsx.playlist
 - a custom module that can be used to create scenes for projects. because all parameters in modules we created are adressable, we can store, change and modulate them in scenes. each scene can have custom transition time and, for automatic playback, specific timepoints.

+### dsx.sprite
+- a custom module that takes the output of dsx.partmodel and connects a custom 3D file to vertex

 ### dsx.texture
 - a custom module that is used to store and change textures, together with a normal and  height map. thes can be used as material input to dsx.model or dsx.models.